Gustav Scanzoni von Lichtenfels: World War I

 After the German entry into World War I, Scanzoni von Lichtenfels re-enlisted as officer with a temporary pension and given command of the 6th Reserve Division on the Western Front on December 24, 1914, which was engaged in trench warfare in Flanders and Artois.
 In this post, he received the patent for his rank on January 11, 1915.
 In mid-1915, Scanzoni was involved in the Second Battle of Artois.
 On September 25, 1915, during the Third Battle of Artois, parts of the British 8th Division broke against the right wing of his division after blasting mines and reached the second German line of defense but repelled by an immediately initiated counterattack.
-After his participation in the Attack at Fromelles during the Somme Campagin in October 1916, he received his promotion of General of the Artillery on November 14, 1916, and was relieved of his position as divisional commander on January 13, 1917.
+After his participation in the Attack at Fromelles during the Somme Campaign in October 1916, he received his promotion of General of the Artillery on November 14, 1916, and was relieved of his position as divisional commander on January 13, 1917.
 For his service during the war, he earned both classes of the Iron Cross, the Military Order of Merit, First Class with Swords and on May 12, 1917, the Star of the Order of the Red Eagle, II class with swords.